Caution: 1 in 3 investors fear stocks are overvalued

 The findings argue for a "risk rally pause in March/April," according to Michael Hartnett, BofA's chief investment strategist.

-Wall Street appeared to be heeding that advice on Tuesday, with the Dow retreating more than 150 points.
-The S&P 500 could suffer its first 1% drop since mid-October, ending its longest stretch without a significant selloff since 1993.
+Wall Street appeared to be heeding that advice on Tuesday, with the Dow retreating 200 points.
+The Dow could suffer its first 1% drop since mid-October, ending its longest stretch without a significant selloff since 1993.

 A growing number of market insiders have expressed concern about the elevated levels of popular valuation metrics.